On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

-  I have avoided eating red meat for so long now, it’s been about 20 years since my diet last included it in any more than very small amounts.
+I have avoided eating red meat for so long now, it’s been about 20 years since my diet included it in any more than very small amounts.

-I do that because my line of work means I’m sometimes caught in a situation where I do not have any food prepared and I don’t want to eat some red meat and get stomach convulsions!
+That being said, I make sure I stop by a McDonald’s about once a month and enjoy a burger.
+It might sound strange, but I do that because my line of work sometimes has me caught in a situation where I don’t have any food prepared, and I don’t want to eat some red meat and get stomach convulsions.

-At one time, I was so strict I remember eating some simple hot dogs, and experiencing incredibly painful stomach cramps because I just wasn’t used to digesting that type of food at all!
+At one time, I was so strict with my diet I remember eating some hot dogs, just regular hot dogs, and experiencing incredibly painful stomach cramps because I just wasn’t used to digesting that type of food at all!

-So there you have it, a comprehensive roundup of the workouts and diets (some crazier than others) Sly has used throughout his career to get in shape for some of his biggest roles.
+A comprehensive round-up of the workouts and diets (some crazier than others) Sly has used throughout his career to get in shape for his biggest roles.